ggautier61/GautierGaetan_7_18022023/README.md

 Then, clone this repo, and run the command `npm install` to install the dependancies of the projet.

-Clone
-In the project directory, you can run:

 ## Starting

 In you terminal just run the commande `npm start`